View Javadoc

 348 /**

-349 * Decreases the contents of an indexed array by an adjustment value;
+349 * Raises the contents of the variable to the power of the adjustment value;

-350 * assigns the result to the array and pushes the result onto the stack.
+350 * assigns the result to the variable and pushes the result onto the stack.

 351 * <p>

-352 * Argument 1: offset of the associative array into the variable manager<br/>
+352 * Argument 1: offset of the particular variable into the variable manager<br/>

-353 * Argument 2: whether the associative array is global or local
+353 * Argument 2: whether the variable is global or local

 354 * <p>